redox-os/orbtk-book/src/ch02-09-crate-widgets.md

 # The Widgets Crates

-As an UI developer consuming OrbTK, you most probably will get in touch with the `widget` crate.
+As a UI developer consuming OrbTK, you most probably will get in touch with the `widget` crate.
 If you get comfortable with the terminology of `views` and their `states`, it's quite easy to implement even complex structures.
 The GUI components are declarative